dennislwm/curatormind/pages/Writing.md

 			- Tea appetite
 			- Coffee appetite
 		- Making a bet for what to write and honoring it.
-		- Choosing either water 🌊, tea or coffee ☕ appetite length with cool-down
+		- Choosing either water 🌊, tea 🍵 or coffee ☕ appetite length with cool-down
 			- Water 🌊: 3 hours
+			- Tea 🍵: 6 hours
+			- Coffee
 		- Breaking a project into independent scopes on a hill
 		- Hammering a scope to separate must-haves from nice-to-haves
 	- Shaping